Skip to content →

 Why did you want to be a Parent Liaison?

-To give back to parents what someone else gave to me
+To give back to parents the way someone did for me.

 Please share one thing that you wish you knew when you child with albinism was just diagnosed.